Samsung/tizen-docs/docs/application/dotnet/guides/pims/contacts.md

 <a name="list"></a>
 ## Contact Lists and Batch Operations

-Use the [Tizen.Pims.Contacts.ContactsList](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsList.html) class to handle lists of records with the same type.
+Use the [Tizen.Pims.Contacts.ContactsList](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsList.html) class to handle lists of records with the same type.

 To create a list:

 -   Create a list:

-    ```
+    ```csharp
     ContactsList list = new ContactsList();

     /// Use the list